 After figuring out your gross estate, the IRS starts taking off deductions that reduce the amount of tax that’s due on it.
 These include:

-- The marital deduction for money or property that you leave directly to your spouse.
+- The marital deduction for money or property you leave directly to your spouse

-- Mortgages and other debts that you owe, which get paid before your estate is taxed.
+- Mortgages and other debts you owe, which get paid before your estate is taxed

 After taking off all these deductions, there’s one more step left.
-The IRS adds back in the value of all the taxable gifts you’ve made in your lifetime – that is, gifts greater than $14,000 per year on which you paid the gift tax.
-The resulting sum is your taxable estate – the figure the IRS uses to calculate how much estate tax it should collect.
+The IRS adds back in the value of all the taxable gifts you’ve made in your lifetime – that is, gifts greater than $15,000 per year on which you paid the gift tax.
+The resulting sum is your taxable estate.
+This is the figure the IRS uses to calculate how much estate tax it should collect.

 Calculating the Estate Tax

-Finding your taxable estate still isn’t the final step in the process.
-Before actually calculating the estate tax that’s due, the IRS has to subtract the unified credit – the $5.45 million you’re allowed to give away, tax-free, both before and after your death.
+Calculating your taxable estate isn’t the final step in the process.
+Before actually calculating the estate tax that’s due, the IRS has to subtract your applicable credit – the amount you have left of the $11.58 million you’re allowed to give away, tax-free, both before and after your death.

-To figure out how much unified credit you have, the IRS starts with the maximum $5.45 million.
+To figure out how much credit you have, the IRS starts with the maximum of $11.58 million.
 Then it deducts the value of any gifts you’ve made in your lifetime without paying gift tax.
-So, for example, if you’ve made $1 million in lifetime gifts, you have $4.45 million worth of universal credit left.
+So, for example, if you’ve made $5 million in lifetime gifts, you have $6.58 million worth of credit left.
 If your taxable estate comes to less than that, there’s no estate tax at all.

-In fact, if you were married, your estate can take whatever part of your unified credit you have remaining and pass it along to your surviving spouse.
-Suppose, for instance, that your taxable estate is $4 million, and you haven’t used up any of your $5.45 million unified credit.
-That means your widow or widower can take the extra $1.45 million and add it to his or her unified credit.
-He or she can now leave an estate of up to $6.90 million without owing any estate tax.
+Also, if you were married, your estate can take whatever part of your applicable credit you have remaining and pass it along to your surviving spouse.
+Suppose, for instance, that your taxable estate is $4 million, and you haven’t used up any of your $11.58 million applicable credit.
+That means your widow or widower can take the extra $7.58 million and add it to their unified credit.
+They can now leave an estate of up to $19.16 million without owing any estate tax.

-If your taxable estate is more than your unified credit balance, then the excess is subject to tax.
-For instance, if your taxable estate is $7 million, then after the $5.45 million credit, $1.55 million is taxable.
-This entire sum is taxed a flat rate, which is currently set at 40%.
-That means the Federal Government gets to collect $620,000 in taxes, leaving a total of $6.38 million for your heirs.
+If your taxable estate is more than your applicable credit balance, then the excess is subject to tax.
+For instance, if your taxable estate is $15 million, then after the $5.45 million credit, $3.42 million is taxable.
+This entire sum is taxed a flat rate, which is currently 40%.
+That means the federal government gets to collect $1.368 million in taxes, leaving a total of $2.052 million for your heirs.

 If you’re like most Americans, your heirs will never have to worry about dealing with the federal estate tax.
 However, that doesn’t mean they won’t have to pay any taxes on the money they inherit from you.
 Several states also charge their own taxes on money that’s passed along after death.

 These state taxes fall into two types: estate taxes and inheritance taxes.
-According to the Tax Foundation, 15 U.S. states and the District of Columbia currently have estate taxes, and six states have inheritance taxes.
-Two states – Maryland and New Jersey – charge both kinds of tax.
+According to the Tax Foundation, 12 U.S. states and the District of Columbia currently have estate taxes, and six states have inheritance taxes.
+One state, Maryland, charges both kinds of tax.

 State Estate Taxes